OCHA-DAP/hdx-cli-toolkit/DEMO.md

 For this action an organisation is required unless an exact dataset name is supplied.

+The `list` command can output multiple comma separated keys to a table, and also to a CSV file specified using the `--output_path` keyword.

 Another pain point for me is getting an organisation id, the `get_organisation_metadata` fixes this.
 We can just get the id with an organisation name, note wildcards are implicit in the organisation specification since this is how the CKAN API works: